tcarnachan/Cube-Solver/README.md

-# 2x2 and 3x3 Rubik's cube solver for Computer Science A-Level NEA
+# Rubik's cube solver for Computer Science A-Level NEA

 ## Finished minimum viable product
 1. The user can input the state of their cube via the command line